Ph.D. University of Chicago. 1992.

-I am a data scientist.
-My research teams use the sensibilities of scientists to explore and draw inferences about the world from large data sets of many kinds.
+Dr. McKay is a data scientist.
+His research teams use the sensibilities of scientists to explore and draw inferences about the world from large data sets of many kinds.

 Finding Fossil Groups: Optical Identification and Chandra Confirmation, (Miller, E., et al.), submitted to The Astrophysical Journal (2011).